backstage/backstage/plugins/cost-insights/src/alerts/README.md

 ### Basic Setup

-Project growth alerts, for example, can be used to alert users to increased cost growth in a project within the past 30 days.
+Project growth alerts, for example, can be used to alert users to increased cost growth in a Google Cloud project within the past 30 days.

 ![project-growth-alert-basic](../assets/project-growth-alert-basic.png)